mathandy/svg-dendro/README.rst

 ------
 1. Follow the instructions below to install any prerequisites needed.

-2. Download and unzip SVGTree.
+2. Download and unzip SVG Dendro.

-3. Move some SVG files you want to extract information from to the input folder (found inside the SVGTree folder that you just unzipped).
+3. Move some SVG files you want to extract information from to the input folder (found inside the SVG Dendro folder that you just unzipped).

-4. Open a terminal/command-prompt, navigate into the SVGTree folder and enter the following command (without the $).
+4. Open a terminal/command-prompt, navigate into the SVG Dendro folder and enter the following command (without the $).

 $ python svgtree.py

-This will extract data from any SVG files in the `.../SVGTree/input/` folder and store output (by default, areas, and 50 evenly space transects) in the `.../SVGTree/output/` folder.
+This will extract data from any SVG files in the `<SVG Dendro Folder>/input` folder and store output (by default, areas, and 50 evenly space transects) in the `<SVG Dendro Folder>/output` folder.

 Options